GWTP Step by Step

 2 Evaluate your GI health before you start

 A healthy gastrointestinal (GI) system requires a balance between “good” and “bad” bacteria for proper digestion.
 You need your stomach and bowels in optimal working order or your ability to absorb nutrients and help your health is severely compromised.
-David’s Probiotic Blend™ or David’s Probiotics™ and Olive Leaf Extract or ESE™ provide distant benefits for bacteria balance.
+David’s Probiotic Blend™ or David’s Probiotics™ and Olive Leaf Extract or ESE™ provide distinct benefits for bacteria balance.
 Consider digestive enzymes to optimize food breakdown and ginger as a tummy tonic.
 If you have symptoms of bloating, diarrhea, constipation, multiple food allergies, rashes, and inability to take vitamins in any form, do not start GWTP without clearing up those issues first.
 You could have Candida.
 Or you might need food allergy testing.
 Work with your health care professional.
 Consider TyH's 14 day GI Detox, Clear & Replenish™.
 After 2-3 weeks or when you feel GI symptoms have improved, then “get with the program.”

 3 Take Multi-Gold™ daily.